Bowser-Morner cosmetics? It was a thing.

 03.14.24 | Tracey Hanlin

-She might have chosen Sarah Winn Face Powder, manufactured by the Kurz Chemical Company.
-After all, it was on sale for 46 cents.
-Bowser-Morner began in 1911 as Kurz Chemical before being purchased by partners Raymond Bowser and Arnold Morner in 1925.
+Around the same time, Bowser-Morner was founded in 1911 as Kurz Chemical before being purchased by partners Raymond Bowser and Arnold Morner just 14 years later.
 As is common in business, they named the company after themselves.

-Newspaper ads and articles regarding this waterproof face powder touted its amazing features and benefits.
-It was "on the market in various cities of Indiana, Ohio and Kentucky during the past two months, and the demand for this powder has simply swamped the local plant," the Dayton Herald reported.
+Thinly-veiled newspaper "articles" regarding this waterproof face powder touted its amazing features and benefits.
+Clearly it was traded to writers in exchange for kind words.
+Sarah Winn Face Powder was "on the market in various cities of Indiana, Ohio and Kentucky during the past two months, and the demand for this powder has simply swamped the local plant," the Dayton Herald reported.

 To meet the extraordinary demand for this face powder, the "entire work force of the Kurz Chemical Company has had to work continuously day and night during the past month."